 If you love pagoda dogwood, you’ll love pagoda Golden Shadows dogwood, a bright, graceful cultivar with characteristic horizontal branching.
 It lights up the shady corners of your garden with its glowing variegated yellow leaves and frothy summer blossoms.
 Read on for more pagoda dogwood information, including tips on how to grow a Golden Shadows dogwood.

 Cornus alternifolia trees have a graceful, horizontal branching habit that resulted in the common name “pagoda dogwood.”
 The pagoda cultivar Golden Shadows (Cornus alternifolia ‘Golden Shadows’) is a light and lively little dogwood.

 Like the species tree, Golden Shadows is deciduous, losing its leaves in winter.
 It is also small, rarely growing over 12 feet (3.6 m.) tall.
-The branches spread wide, making the mature tree almost as wide as it is tall.
+The branches spread wide, making the mature tree almost

 Growing Golden Shadows dogwood in your garden adds a splash of lemon-lime color.
 The cultivar’s heart-shaped leaves are large and brilliantly colored with wide, canary-yellow margins blending dramatically into solid green centers.
 It also produces clusters of lacy white blossoms in spring.
 In time, these deep into blue-black berries.
 Wild birds appreciate these berries.

 If you are wondering how to grow a Golden Shadows dogwood, start with checking your climate.
 Pagoda Golden Shadows dogwood thrives in U.S. Department of Agriculture plant hardiness zones 3 through 8.
 It doesn’t do well in hot regions.